Frequently Asked Questions

 We believe the portfolio is a great marketing tool for an applicant to show us their experiences, strengths, and interests.
 It helps the selection committee determine whether an applicant is a good fit for the program and allows the intern to show us their creativity.
 Further details on what we require of intern portfolios is available on the “Application Process” page on this website.

-Is their housing available on campus?
+Is there housing available on campus?

 How can I make my application stand out?

-What is the Distance Clinical Option?
+What is the Distance Clinical Track?